-The Apparatus.-A certain amount of anæsthesia can be induced by simply spraying the drug on to a handkerchief formed into a cone, or on to the inside of a Blake inhaler.

-If this is done, it is best to measure out 5 c.c. (about 75 minims) into a minim measure and throw it at once on to the inhaler, as freezing is less likely to occur.
+The Apparatus.-A certain amount of anæsthesia can be induced by simply spraying the drug on to a handkerchief folded into the form of a cone, or on to the inside of a Blake inhaler.
+If this is done, it is best to measure out 2-3 c.c. for a child, 4-5 c.c. for an adult, into a minim measure and throw it at once on to the inhaler, as freezing is less likely to occur.
 Such a method answers for emergencies or where a better inhaler is not available, but for reliable and the best results an inhaler such as we now figure is necessary.

-The essential parts for any apparatus which will produce satisfactory and reliable anæsthesia by means of ethyl chloride are in brief the following:-
+The essential parts for any apparatus which will produce satisfactory and reliable anæsthesia by means of ethyl chloride are in brief the following :-

-- (1.)
-A one-gallon rubber bag, preferably with a wide mouth. - (2.)
-A face-piece such as is used for ether or nitrous oxide. - (3.)
+(1.)
+A one-gallon rubber bag, preferably with a wide mouth.

+(2.)
+A face-piece such as is used for

+ether or nitrous oxide.

+(3.)
 An angle junction tube for the two.